The FA Cup is the biggest club cup competition in England and is not only popular at home but watched my millions of football fans overseas each year.

 - 2000-01 – Replays no longer played in Semi-Finals and Finals

 - 2001-06 – FA Cup Finals were played outside England for the first time.
 As Wembley Stadium was undergoing redevelopment, the finals during this period were played at the Millennium Stadium in Cardiff, Wales.

 - 2016-17 – Replays abolished for Quarter-Finals.

-At the time of writing (prior to the 2019 final), Arsenal hold the record for winning the most FA Cups with 13 in total.
+Up to and Including the 2020 FA Cup, Arsenal hold the record for winning the most FA Cups with 14 in total.
 Manchester United are hot on their heels with 12, while Chelsea and Tottenham have landed eight and eight, Liverpool and Aston Villa have earned seven apiece.

 As mentioned, Wanderers – an amateur club based in London who started life in 1859 as Forest Football Club – won the first FA Cup final in 1872.
 They went on to win the cup five times before it was dissolved in 1887.